Skip to main content

 Colorado

-Colorado's 17,000-20,000 black bear population provides excellent archery OTC opportunities in September with rifle seasons by limited draw.
-The state's oak brush and aspen habitat is ideal for spot-and-stalk hunting, and bear conflicts in mountain communities drive generous harvest goals.
+Colorado's 17,000–20,000 black bear population provides excellent archery OTC opportunities in September, with rifle seasons by limited draw.
+Oak brush and aspen habitat is ideal for spot-and-stalk hunting.
+Bear-human conflict drives generous CPW harvest goals, increasing tag availability.

 OTC archery + draw rifle in mountain oak brush habitat